alexandroid000/talks/thesis/talk.md

 Limitations:

-> - Does not take into account knowledge about initial conditions (within start interval).
+- Assumes robot could start anywhere in start node/segment.
-> - Does not allow state splitting during the search (robot state is maintained as one contiguous set of points along the environment boundary).
+- Does not allow state splitting during the search.
-> - Does not refine partition using information about uncertainty reduction.
+- Does not refine search using information about uncertainty reduction.

 Analyzing Reachability And Connectedness